-6 Methods to check the Linux Kernel version running on your system
+There are several commands/ways to check the kernel version running on your Linux system.

-This information is very easy to obtain with the uname command, which is the most popular command widely used by the Linux administrator.
+This information can be obtained through the uname command, a very popular command widely used by the Linux administrator.

 What is Kernel?